How to become a good student: Find your struggle and fix it

 Every student has a different gap.
 Yours might be skills, focus, mindset, time, motivation, environment, or emotions.
 The answer isn’t to grind harder; it’s to notice where you’re getting stuck and match it with the right fix.

 Start with one of the quick wins today.
-Then, try the tools that speak to your gap so you’re not just working more, you’re working smarter.
+Then, try the tools that address your gap, so you’re not just working more; you’re working smarter.

 -